-Ayurvedic medicine thrived until India began to experience political conflict and invading countries, notably the British Empire.
+Ayurvedic medicine thrived until India began to experience political conflict and invasion, notably by the British Empire.
 Plenty of people weren't dissuaded by the Western influence and continued to practice on the fringes of society.
-When India gained independence from Britain in the middle of the 20th century, ayurveda found its place again as a major medical system and practice that still continues to thrive in India—practiced by more than 90 percent of the country—and now is recognized around the world.
+When India gained independence from Britain in the middle of the 20th century, ayurveda found its place again as a major medical system and practice that still continues to thrive in India—practiced by more than 90% of the country—and now is recognized around the world.

 The science behind ayurveda.

 In Sanskrit, the word ayurveda translates to "the science of life."
 In Western medicine, ayurveda is classified as complementary and alternative medicine (CAM).
-CAM carries a stigma as many Western medicine practitioners believe it's not based in science and provides treatments that are unproven and ineffective.
-However recent data show that around 38 percent of adults in the United States use CAM treatments like acupuncture, massage, Reiki, and—you guessed it—ayurveda.
+CAM carries a stigma, as many Western medicine practitioners believe it's not based in science and provides treatments that are unproven and ineffective.
+However, recent data show that around 38% of adults in the United States use CAM treatments like acupuncture, massage, reiki, and—you guessed it—ayurveda.